 The governance framework will be developed by the Boggo Road Collaboration Group (Collaboration Group).
-The Collaboration Group is made up of the following key stakeholders:
+The Collaboration Group is made up of the following key stakeholders and may include community and developer representation:

-- The CRRDA - Princess Alexandra Hospital Metro South Health (MSH) - The University of Queensland - Department of Education - Commonwealth Scientific and Industrial Research Organisation (CSIRO) - Department of Environment and Science (DES) - Department of Energy and Public Works (DEPW) - Brisbane City Council (BCC) - Trade and Investment Queensland - Department of Tourism, Innovation and Sport (DTIS) - Department of Transport and Main Road (DTMR) - Translational Research Institute (TRI) - Department of Agriculture and Fisheries (DAF), - Queensland University of Technology (QUT), and - Brisbane South State Secondary College.
+- The MEDQ (or its delegate) - Princess Alexandra Hospital Metro South Health (MSH) - The University of Queensland - Department of Education - Commonwealth Scientific and Industrial Research Organisation (CSIRO) - Department of Environment and Science (DES) - Department of Energy and Public Works (DEPW) - Brisbane City Council (BCC) - Trade and Investment Oueensland - Department of Tourism, Innovation and Sport (DTIS) - Department of Transport and Main Road (DTMR) - Translational Research Institute (TRI) - Department of Agriculture and Fisheries (DAF) - Queensland University of Technology (QUT), and - Brisbane South State Secondary College.